 in the tradition of 19th century literary doubles, as in Le Horla by Guy de Maupassant or Le portrait

-by Oscar Wilde.
+by Dorian Gray by Oscar Wilde.
 The influence of some of these characters is striking in the construction of

 the image of Serge Gainsbourg.
 The many personal objects exhibited (canes, perfumes, gloves, etc.), as well as his